 Remember that it is illegal to drive a vehicle after using cannabis, whatever the amount.

-Keep cannabis products in a safe place to prevent children or pets from ingesting them.
+Keep cannabis products in a safe place to prevent accidental ingestion, especially by children or pets.

 Some people are more likely to develop physical or mental health problems if they use cannabis.
 Preferably, you should abstain from using cannabis and its derivatives: